sarajahedazad/Suzuki-manuscript-2026/README.md

 instruction for setting up envs
 .py utils_file
 .csv file for the names and gnd
-.py file for feature extraction
+.csv file for the names and gnd test and train are also added .py file for feature extraction
 .py file for grouping them and visualizing
 .csv file for the names and pred